Almamu/EVESharp/Documentation/Node/Configuration.md

 This file follows the commonly-used ini format which separates the configuration in named sections and keys.
 [For more information on the .ini format click here](https://en.wikipedia.org/wiki/INI_file)

 ## proxy
 Configuration of the proxy server to connect the node to.
-This should point to the ClusterController running.
+This should point to the Proxy running.

 ```
 [proxy]